claudiu-stanciu/package_vms/README.md

-# DEWA

-## Automation
-- environment mock and setup with VM
+# Environment mock and setup with VM

+Just check how the VM is constructed and run the `download.sh` script beforehand

 ### Requirements
 - vagrant 2.0.2+